jscruppi/Contact-Maker/README.md

 ## Instalation

 1. Before trying to download this program, a few prerequisites are required:
-   -python          (any version newer than 3.0 should suffice) -git             (any version)
+- python          (any version newer than 3.0 should suffice)
+- git             (any version)

    To check for these porgrams, type the following commands into your terminal: